consensus-shipyard/ipc/docs/quickstart-calibration.md

 ```

 ## Step 6: Deploy the infrastructure
-With the collateral and number of minimum validators fulfilled, the subnet is bootstrapped in teh parent, and we can deploy the infrastructure.
+With the collateral and number of minimum validators fulfilled, the subnet is bootstrapped in the parent, and we can deploy the infrastructure.

 ### Deploying a bootstrap node
 Before running our validators, at least one bootstrap needs to be deployed and advertised in the network.
-Bootstrap nodes allow validators discover other peers and validators in the network.
+Bootstrap nodes allow validators to discover other peers and validators in the network.
 In the current implementation of IPC, only validators are allowed to advertise bootstrap nodes.

 * We can deploy a new bootstrap node in the subnet by running:
 ```bash